-The purpose of studying this qualification is to be able to understand ways to support, encourage and inspire learning in young children, when they are at their most excited by the environment that they live and most willing to explore.
+The purpose of studying the Diploma in Montessori Pedagogy - Birth to Seven (Early Years Educator) qualification is to be able to understand ways in which to support, encourage and inspire learning in young children, when they are at their most excited by the environment in which they live and most willing to explore.
 The learning they acquire in their early years should help to build their learning throughout their lives.